kmstr87/Linux-System-Monitoring-Tool/README.md

 on the tool.
 If it was hard to understand, I searched it up online to look for explanations.
 I played around with the tool in a scratch c file, and then refactored the code after understanding more about the tool.

-Ex: When using getopt_long, I got a segfault error.
-I read the man page and found out that I forgot to include a row of zeroes in my struct.

-For formulas, I tried to figure it out myself.
-If it was not giving out what I was expecting, I used a debugger (GDB) to find out where the problem was, and refactored my code.
-If the formula was more widely known (calculating total CPU usage), I searched it up online, understood the logic, and wrote my code conforming to the logic.
+Ex: I had a hard time figuring out why my values weren't printing after the child processes writing to the pipe.
+It was because I one of the variables I used for get the size of the string was declared in the child process, so it didn't exist in parent process.

 ## Formula explanations